fbk-most/civic-digital-twins/docs/design/dd-000-engine.md

 Because of this possibility, the compiler is conceptually split into a backend-agnostic *frontend* and specific *backends*.

-**NumPy Evaluation.** To evaluate a DAG we evaluate either the linear topological sorting of the nodes or the topologically sorted trees.
+**NumPy Evaluation.** To evaluate a DAG we evaluate its topological sorted nodes or trees.
 The evaluation uses a *State* data structure (functionally equivalent to a dictionary mapping a node to the `np.ndarray` result of its evaluation).
 The basic evaluation algorithm uses a Python-based interpreter to map nodes to the corresponding NumPy operations, reading